John B. Richardson IV

-John Buchanan Richardson IV (born April 17, 1968) is a United States Army major general who has been the commanding officer of the 1st Cavalry Division since July 21, 2021.
-He previously served as the Deputy Commanding General of the III Corps from September 2, 2020, to July 2021.
+John Buchanan Richardson IV (born April 17, 1968) is a retired United States Army major general.
+He served as Commanding General of the 1st Cavalry Division from July 2021 to July 2023. and Deputy Commanding General of the III Corps from September 2, 2020, to July 2021.
 Before that, he served as the Deputy Chief of Staff for Operations, Plans, and Training of the United States Army Forces Command.
 Richardson is a 1991 graduate of the United States Military Academy.

 Early life

 John B. Richardson IV was born in Baltimore, Maryland, to John B. Richardson III and Judith Ann Loucks.
 His father served in the Federal Bureau of Investigation and later became a Certified Public Accountant and Forensic Accountant.
 His mother is an Attorney.
 He grew up in Tallahassee, Florida and attended Maclay School where he held numerous student leadership positions, active in sports, and graduated in 1987.
-He was honored as Maclay’s 2015 Distinguished Alumnus.
+He was honored as Maclay's 2015 Distinguished Alumnus.

 Richardson attended the U.S. Military Academy at West Point and graduated in 1991, the fifth member of his family to attend West Point.
-He comes from an “old Army” family on his paternal side going back four generations.
-His great-grandfather, Colonel John B. Richardson, Sr., earned the Distinguished Service Cross, the nation’s second highest award for valor, during World War I, and his paternal grandfather served as an infantry battalion commander in the European Theater during World War II and commanded the 5th Cavalry Regiment in the 1st Cavalry Division in Japan and Korea 1953–54.
+He comes from an "old Army" family on his paternal side going back four generations.
+His great-grandfather, Colonel John B. Richardson, Sr., earned the Distinguished Service Cross, the nation's second highest award for valor, during World War I, and his paternal grandfather served as an infantry battalion commander in the European Theater during World War II and commanded the 5th Cavalry Regiment in the 1st Cavalry Division in Japan and Korea 1953–54.
 His maternal grandparents were educators.
 His maternal grandfather, Dr. H. Donald Loucks, graduated from the University of Florida, completed ROTC and served as a math professor and basketball coach at West Point, then a professor of physical education and the first NCAA basketball and tennis coach at Florida State University and was a 1985 inductee into the FSU Athletic Hall of Fame.
 His paternal grandmother graduated from Wellesley College, and his maternal grandmother graduated from Florida State College for Women.